-- Show respect for the teachers or any adults on supervision.
+- Show respect for the teachers or any adults on duty.

 - Fighting, pushing, tearing of clothes, inappropriate language, or other disorderly conduct is not acceptable.

-It is a school policy that all students will eat in the school cafeteria.
-They may eat a purchased lunch from our kitchen or a sack lunch from home.
+All students eat in the school cafeteria/or classroom.
+They may purchase a lunch from our school program or bring a sack lunch from home.
 The cafeteria staff will not heat lunches brought from home.
 Students are not allowed to leave campus for lunch for any reason.
-They are not allowed to have lunch from a fast food chain or restaurant brought to them.
+They are not allowed to have lunch from a fast-food chain or restaurant brought to them.

 All teachers are responsible for supervising student conduct in the cafeteria.
 Teachers will accompany students to the cafeteria and monitor their behavior.